sheilarm23/rrcompendium/README.md

 > Rodriguez-Machado, S., Rodríguez-Cabrera, T.M., and Chakrabarty, P.
 > (2020), (2020). *Compendium of R code and data for `The Truth is
 > Revealed: Identity of the Fish Fry "Teti" Fishery in Eastern Cuba`*.
-> Accessed 17 Oct 2020.
+> Accessed 22 Nov 2020.
 Online at
 > [https://doi.org/{DOI-to-compendium}](https://doi.org/%7BDOI-to-compendium%7D)

 ## Contents